PoliticalGraveyard.com

 Conn, Janet M. — of Minneapolis, Hennepin County, Minn.
 Democrat.
 Alternate delegate to Democratic National Convention from Minnesota, 1984.
 Female.
 Still living as of 1984.

 Conn, Norman E. — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 12th District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 12th District, 1961.
 Still living as of 1961.

 Conn, Raphael Morgan (d.
 1887) — also known as Raphael M. Conn — of Shenandoah County, Va.
-Delegate to Virginia secession convention, 1861.
+Delegate to Virginia secession convention from Shenandoah County, 1861.
 Died in 1887.
 Burial location unknown.

 Conn, Wendell — Communist.
-Candidate for Presidential Elector for California, 1972.
+Communist candidate for Presidential Elector for California, 1972.
 Still living as of 1972.

 See also Find-A-Grave memorial